EKGF/dprod/concept/README.md

 - `platform` (**string**): This is the target technological platform in which the services associated with the given port operate.
 Examples: `onprem:milan-1`, `aws:eu-south-1`, `aws:eu-south-1:redshift`.
 - `servicesType` (**string**): This is the type of service associated with the given port.
 Examples: `soap-services`, `rest-services`, `odata-services`,`streaming-services`, `datastore-services`.
-- `api` ([Standard Definition Object](../resources/specifications/last.md#standardDefinitionObject)): this is the formal description of services API.
+- `api` ([Standard Definition Object](https://dpds.opendatamesh.org/resources/specifications/last.md#standardDefinitionObject)): this is the formal description of services API.
 A good API standard specification should describe how to define the following elements of the service interface: addressable endpoints, available authentication methods and schema of data object exchanged.
 	- `specification` (**string**): This is the name of the specification used to define the service API.
 It is RECOMMENDED to use [Open API Specification](https://github.com/OAI/OpenAPI-Specification) for restful services, [Async API Specification](https://github.com/asyncapi/spec) for streaming services and *DataStore API Specification* for data store connection-based services.
 Other specifications MAY be used as required.
 	- `version` (**string**): This is the version of the specification used to define the service API.
-	- `definition` (**Object**): This is the definition of the service API built using the specification reported in the fields above
+	- `definition` (**Object**): This is the definition of the service API built using the specification reported in the fields above.
+Define how to describe the API is out of the scope of DPDS.
-- `depreceationPolicy` ([Specification Extension Point](../resources/specifications/last.md#specificationExtensionPoint)): This is the deprecation policy adopted for the given set of services.
+- `depreceationPolicy` ([Specification Extension Point](https://dpds.opendatamesh.org/resources/specifications/last.md#specificationExtensionPoint)): This is the deprecation policy adopted for the given set of services.
 A policy description and a pointer to external documentation can be provided.
 Moreover, other fields with **"x-" prefix** can be added to provide further informations as needed (ex. `x-deprecation-period`).
 	- `description` (**string**): This is a general description of the deprecation policy.
-	- `externalDocs` ([External Resource Object](../resources/specifications/last.md#externalResourceObject)): This is a pointer to external documentation that describe in more detail the deprecation policy.
+	- `externalDocs` ([External Resource Object](https://dpds.opendatamesh.org/resources/specifications/last.md#externalResourceObject)): This is a pointer to external documentation that describe in more detail the deprecation policy.
-- `slo`: ([Specification Extension Point](../resources/specifications/last.md#specificationExtensionPoint)): These are the _service_ level objectives (SLO)* supported by the given set of services.
+- `slo`: ([Specification Extension Point](https://dpds.opendatamesh.org/resources/specifications/last.md#specificationExtensionPoint)): These are the _service_ level objectives (SLO)* supported by the given set of services.
 An SLO description and a pointer to external documentation can be provided.
 Moreover, other fields with **"x-" prefix** can be added to provide further information as needed (ex. `x-availability`, `x-responsetime`, etc...).
 	- `description` (**string**): This is a general description of the supported SLO
-	- `externalDocs` ([External Resource Object](../resources/specifications/last.md#externalResourceObject)): This is a pointer to external documentation that describes in more detail the supported SLO.
+	- `externalDocs` ([External Resource Object](https://dpds.opendatamesh.org/resources/specifications/last.md#externalResourceObject)): This is a pointer to external documentation that describes in more detail the supported SLO.

-NOTE: about schema *TODO*
+NOTE: The schema of exposed data is part of the the API description.
+The way of defining schema is so dependant by the API Specification Standard used.
+Popular standards like OpenAPI and AsyncAPI let user free to define the schema selecting the modality that best fit the format used to expose data (ex. avro schema for avro format, json schema for json, ecc ...)

 ## Data Catalog Vocabulary (DCAT)
+DCAT is an RDF vocabulary designed to facilitate interoperability between data catalogs published on the Web.
+In DCAT a **catalog** is a **dataset** in which each individual item is a metadata record describing some **resource**.

+A **resource** in DCAT is something that can be cataloged.
+DCAT defines two main types of catalogable resources: **dataset** and **data service*.
+Since a catalog is  a dataset, catalogs can also be cataloged.
+This modification introduced in version 2 of DCAT facilitates the consumption and aggregation of metadata from multiple catalogs.
+It also makes it possible to have a decentralized approach to publishing data catalogs and makes federated search for datasets across catalogs in multiple sites possible using the same query mechanism and structure.

+A **dataset** in DCAT is defined as a "collection of data, published or curated by a single agent, and available for access or download in one or more serializations or formats".
+A dataset is a conceptual entity, and can be represented by one or more **distributions** that serialize the dataset for transfer.
+Distributions of a dataset can be provided via **data services**.

+A **data service** in DCAT is a collection of operations or API which provides access to data.
+An interactive user-interface is often available to provide convenient access to API operations, but its description is outside the scope of DCAT.

+NOTE: The *distribution* does not contains the definition of the schema of exposed data.
+Schema anyway is usually a part of the API definition (see *data service*).
+The same consideartions made for DPDS apply here.

 ## DPDS and DCAT mapping